 The Toolkit allows you to build your own interfaces and dashboards to be able to run models or embed the running of models in other applications to further control the processes undertaken.
 You gain access to the APIs that enable models to be re-run without re-generation and recompilation of models.
 These APIs are the basis for Process Manager, a pre-built working solution, that shows how the Toolkit can be used to embed the running of models in a secure, structured, process-driven framework.
 Collectively the APIs are known as the "Toolkit".

-- It allows you to run models from outside of Foundation, thus providing a clear distinction between employees who develop models from those who run the models.
+- It allows you to run models from outside of Modeler, thus providing a clear distinction between employees who develop models from those who run the models.

-- You are not required to have either Foundation or the Compiler installed on the PC from which the application utilizing the Toolkit is run.
+- You are not required to have either Modeler or the compiler installed on the PC from which the application utilizing the Toolkit is run.